deadlyvipers/dojo_rules/introduction.md

-Hello, my name is phillip
+Hello, my name is phillip.
+My favorite course is GIT